glutanimate/simple-google-tts/README.md

 ## Description

-This project hosts a bash wrapper for [Michal Fapso's `speak.pl` script](https://gist.github.com/michalfapso/3110049).
+This project hosts a text-to-speech script based on [Michal Fapso's `speak.pl`](http://michalfapso.blogspot.de/2012/01/using-google-text-to-speech.html).

 The intention is to provide an easy to use interface to text-to-speech output via Google's speech synthesis system.
-A fallback option using `pico2wave` automatically provides TTS synthesis in case no Internet connection is found.
+A fallback interface using `pico2wave` automatically provides TTS synthesis in case no Internet connection is found.

-As it stands, the wrapper supports reading from standard input, plain text files and the X selection (highlighted text).
+As it stands, the script supports reading from standard input, plain text files and the X selection (highlighted text).

 Please note that `speak.pl` and, in turn, this script use an ["unofficial Google TTS API"](http://weston.ruter.net/2009/12/12/google-tts/), which has several limitations. `simple_google_tts` and `speak.pl` try to work around some of these problems, e.g. "API" requests being limited to 100 characters, but are subject to other restrictions, e.g. obligatory CAPTCHA input for overly frequent requests.
 As a result, your experience may vary.

-## Why use this wrapper?
+## Why use this script?

-*Warning: What follows is a technical explanation of the inner workings of `speak.pl` and this wrapper.
+*Warning: What follows is a technical explanation of the inner workings of `speak.pl` and `simple_google_tts`.
 You don't have to read this to understand how to use this project but it can help shed some light on the issues you might experience.*

 Google imposes a 100-character limit on their speech synthesis service that makes it impossible to use their TTS system for anything longer than a short sentence. `speak.pl` works around this limitation by breaking the text input down into appropriate chunks.
 The chunk cut-offs are set intelligently based on the punctuation and syntax of the input text.
 Having processed all chunks `speak.pl` then concatenates the speech fragments into one `mp3` file while truncating segments of silence at the start and end of each fragment.